multani/gcp-changelog/content/compute-engine/index.md

 ### Feature

-**Generally available**: Dynamic NICs let you add or remove network interfaces to or from an instance without having to restart or recreate the instance.
+**Generally available**: Dynamic NICs let you add or remove network interfaces to or from an instance without restarting or recreating the instance.

 You can also use Dynamic NICs when you need more network interfaces.
 The maximum number of vNICs for most machine types in Google Cloud is 10; however,